-Associate Degree Nursing/Vocational Nursing Option Multi Entry/Exit Program (MEEP)
+Admission Criteria Associate Degree Nursing/Vocational Nursing Option Multi Entry/Exit Program (MEEP)

 - 1. Gain admission to the college. - 2.
 Must be Texas Success Initiative (TSI) complete. - 3.
-Complete and on-line mandatory information session to obtain an application packet. - 4.
+Complete mandatory information session as directed to obtain an application packet. - 4.
 Complete all prerequisite courses with a grade of "C" or better by designated date.

-STSU 0300 - Student Success (EDUC 1300-Learning Frameworks may be substituted for STSU)
+STSU 0300 - Student Success (EDUC/PSYC 1300-Learning Framework may be substituted for STSU)

-PSYC 2301 - General Psychology or PSYC 2314 Life Span Growth and Development (PSYC 2314 is needed for VN option)
+PSYC 2301 - General Psychology or PSYC 2314 Life Span Growth and Development

+(Both PSYC 2301 and PSYC 2314 are required to complete the VN option)